lubojr/naucse.python.cz/lessons/beginners-en/tictactoe/index.md

 ## Step 2

-Write a move function that gets the string with the game board, a position number (0-19), and a (x or o) mark, and returns a game board (i.e., a string with the given mark placed in the given position).
+Write a `move` function that accepts the string with the game board, a position number (0-19) and a (x or o) mark and returns a game board (i.e., a string with the given mark placed in the given position).
-The function header should look something like this:
+The function header could look something like this:

 ```python
 def move(board, mark, position):